Carly07/tie-the-knot/README.md

 The form handling API code was customized from <a target="_blank" href="https://www.emailjs.com/">EmailJS</a>

+Special thanks the my mentor, Antonio Rodriguez for your help and advice witht his project.

-<strong>This site is for educational purposes only.</strong> I received inspiration for this project from the many wedding sites that I visited whilst researching and planning my own wedding.
+<strong>This site is for educational purposes only.</strong>